Real Products for Real People

 3. Prototyping and User Testing

 This is a two-in-one stage, as prototyping and user testing go hand in hand as an integrated process.
 Here, designers have the opportunity to experiment with tangible designs for the product.
 This will be done by first creating a few low-fidelity prototypes (LFP).
 These are rough, proof-of-concept prototypes which are used to conceptualize how the product could work.
-Each of these will be a slightly different variation of the solution and will be tested roughly 5-10 potential end-users or even other members of the design team.
+Each of these will be a slightly different variation of the solution and will be tested on roughly 5-10 potential end-users, or even other members of the design team.
 Testing will help to iron out any issues earlier on the development process, which will save time, money, frustration and resources.

 This part is crucial: designers need to listen to and observe how users interact with the various LFPs.
 Notice how they naturally tend use it, the ease of use, and feel free to ask more questions.
 Strive to understand what the strengths and weaknesses are of each LFP.
 This feedback will help to narrow down an effective final design.